-Therefore BMBF's support for scientific basic research is focused on
+BMBF support for scientific basic research is focused on

 Large-scale facilities are a fundamental component of Germany's research infrastructure.
-The selection process for new large-scale facilities takes place after an intensive peer review, including for instance the "Wissenschaftsrat" involving worldwide experts of the respective field.
+The selection process for new large-scale facilities takes place following an intensive peer review, including for instance the "Wissenschaftsrat" involving worldwide experts of the respective field.
 This ensures that large-scale facilities of outstanding quality are chosen to be built and funded.

-Construction and operation of the large-scale facilities is carried out by the Helmholtz Research Centres as well as the institutes of the Leibniz Association, the Max Planck Society or by international research organisations like CERN,ESRF, ESO, and ILL.
+Construction and operation of the large-scale facilities is carried out by the Helmholtz Research Centres as well as the institutes of the Leibniz Association, the Max Planck Society or by international research organizations like CERN,ESRF, ESO, and ILL.